 The purpose of the Committee is to assist the AVMA Board of Directors in formulating and implementing AVMA legislative policy and AVMA positions on federal regulatory proposals.

 Each organization, except the AVMA Board of Directors, will submit nominations for the positions a representative and alternate representative.
 The AVMA Board of Directors will consider and appoint the nominees of each organization, but it may reject a nominee for cause and request the nominating organization to nominate another member.

 All members of the Committee must have e-mail and fax capabilities.

 Appointments of all representatives, except the Board of Directors member will be for three years.
 The Board of Directors member will serve a two-year term.
 Any organization may request that its representative be terminated early and nominate a replacement to fill the unexpired term.
 With the exception of the Board of Directors member, representatives may serve a maximum of two 3-year terms.

 The Board of Directors member will be elected at the fall meeting of the Board of Directors and designated chair-elect of the LAC.
 The LAC chair-elect is authorized to attend the spring LAC meeting subsequent to the fall Board meeting, as an observer and at AVMA expense, to become familiar with the chair's duties and responsibilities.

-Representation shall include the House of Delegates, American Association of Avian Pathologists, American Animal Hospital Association, American Assn of Bovine Practitioners, American Assn of Equine Practitioners, American Assn of Food Hygiene Veterinarians, American Assn of Small Ruminant Practitioners, American Assn of Swine Veterinarians, American Soc. of Lab.
-Animal Practitioners, Assn of American Veterinary Medical Colleges, and American Assn of Corporate and Public Practice Veterinarians and their respective alternates; SAVMA (appointed by SAVMA with no alternate); AVMA Political Action Committee Policy Board (non-voting, no alternate); and Board of Directors (no alternate).
+Representation shall include the House of Delegates, American Association of Avian Pathologists, American Animal Hospital Association, American Assn of Bovine Practitioners, American Assn of Equine Practitioners, American Assn of Food Safety & Public Health Veterinarians, American Assn of Small Ruminant Practitioners, American Assn of Swine Veterinarians, American Soc. of Lab.
+Animal Practitioners, Assn of American Veterinary Medical Colleges, and American Assn of Industry Veterinarians and their respective alternates; SAVMA (appointed by SAVMA with no alternate); AVMA Political Action Committee Policy Board (non-voting, no alternate); and Board of Directors (no alternate).